QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 #### Derivative Work

-If your work isn't entirely original, then the default license header should not apply.
-Here's what to do in different cases:
+Please refer to the [DCO].

 ##### My work comes from Fabric API

 If your work comes from Fabric API, then you should put `/// FABRIC` at the beginning of your file, or in the case you're copying an entire file in it, you can just keep the same header without modification.

-Make sure to execute the `:applyLicenses` task as it will apply a special license header to Fabric API-derived files mentioning Fabric's copyright notice. **Files derived from Fabric must use this license header!**
+Make sure to execute the `:applyLicenses` task as it will apply a special license header to Fabric API-derived files mentioning Fabric's copyright notice.

-##### My work comes from somewhere else

-If the original work is entirely your own, then nothing needs to be done as long as you don't mind it being licensed under [Apache 2][LICENSE].

-Otherwise, you should make sure that this work is compatible with the [Apache 2][LICENSE] license and discuss with a QSL Team member whether the work can be included and how.
+**Files derived from Fabric must use this license header!**

 [LICENSE]: ./LICENSE "Quilt Standard Libraries license file"
+[DCO]: ./DEVELOPER_CERTIFICATE_OF_ORIGIN.md "Developer Certificate of Origin file"